crescolincs/entrance/content/living-and-working/index.md

            - Lincolnshire’s extensive coastline ranges from tranquil beaches and nature reserves to vibrant seaside resorts – in demand as desirable places to live as well as visit.

-           - Benefits for residents include more affordable homes and services; less congestion and cleaner air; easy access to beautiful coastline and countryside; and a pleasant climate with some of the UK’s lowest levels of rainfall.
+           - Benefits for residents include more affordable homes and services; space for relaxation and enjoyment; and a pleasant climate with some of the UK’s lowest levels of rainfall.

-           Lincolnshire is modern and connected as well as salubrious, serving the practical needs of working, learning and raising families while providing time and space for enjoyment and relaxation.
-     ctatext: about Living in Lincolnshire
+     ctatext: about living in Lincolnshire
    - heading: Making a Home in Lincolnshire
-     image: lincoln-cathedral.jpg
+     image: place-to-live-3.jpg
+     lead: >-
-     lead: 'Lincolnshire is committed to providing high-quality, healthy and sustainable housing and communities for residents.
-The area’s housing also offers significant cost and affordability advantages versus national  averages.'
+          Lincolnshire is committed to providing high-quality, healthy and sustainable housing and communities.
+Residents also benefit from significant housing cost and affordability advantages versus national  averages.
      body: >-
-           - Lincolnshire is prospering, with a growing population and thriving, future-focused industries creating new, high-quality jobs.
-In response, new communities and 100,000 new homes are planned across the area by 2031.
+           - With a growing population and thriving industries creating new jobs, Lincolnshire has plans for new communities and 100,000 new homes by 2031.

            - Lincolnshire’s local authorities are committed to supplying housing that is attractive, affordable and sustainable, contributing to an excellent quality of life.

            - Significant housing cost and affordability advantages versus the averages for England further add to Lincolnshire’s appeal as a place to live.

-           - Lincolnshire’s plans include the development of 23 Sustainable Urban Extensions – new neighbourhoods integrated with existing communities and embracing best practice in sustainability.
-For their residents, benefits will include easier access to places of work and study, and the opportunity to live healthier, more active, more sustainable lives.
+           - Lincolnshire’s new neighbourhoods will be integrated with existing communities and embrace best practice in sustainability.
+Benefits for residents will include easier access to places of work and study, and the opportunity to live more active, healthier lives.

      ctatext: about making a home in Lincolnshire
    - heading: Working in Lincolnshire’s Future-focused Industries
-     image: lincoln-cathedral.jpg
+     image: place-to-live-4.jpg
+     lead: >-
-     lead: 'Lincolnshire is leading the way in high-growth and technology-driven industries of the future, creating employment and career development opportunities for the people who live here.'
+           Lincolnshire is leading the way in high-growth and technology-driven industries of the future, creating employment and career opportunities for the people who live here.
      body: >-
-           - Lincolnshire’s high-growth, future-focused industry sectors include Advanced Engineering & Manufacturing, Agrifood, Defence & Security, Logistics, Low Carbon Energy & Industry, and the Visitor Economy.
+           - Lincolnshire’s high-growth, future-focused industries include Advanced Engineering & Manufacturing, Agrifood, Defence & Security, Logistics, Low Carbon Energy & Industry, and the Visitor Economy.

            - Advanced capabilities in technology areas including digitalisation, automation and carbon reduction cut across these industry strengths.

-A diverse, thriving tourism industry is an additional key contributor to the region’s economic prosperity.
+           - A diverse, thriving tourism industry also contributes to the region’s economic prosperity.

-           - Lincolnshire’s growing, future-focused industries are creating opportunities for skilled and well-paid employment, career development, and entrepreneurs in a highly dynamic business environment.
+           - Lincolnshire’s key industries are creating opportunities for skilled, well-paid employment; career development; and entrepreneurs in a dynamic business environment.

      ctatext: about working in Lincolnshire’s future-focused industries
    - heading: Home and Flexible Working - from Lincolnshire
-     image: lincoln-cathedral.jpg
+     image: place-to-live-5.jpg
+     lead: >-
-     lead: 'Improved digital connectivity, the widespread adoption of remote working technologies, and more flexible employers have transformed the way we work.
-Lincolnshire has always been a desirable place to live, but now, for more people than ever, it’s a viable option too.'
+           Improved digital connectivity, remote working technologies, and more flexible employers have transformed the way we work.
+Lincolnshire has always been a desirable place to live, but now, for more people than ever, it’s a viable option too.
      body: >-
-           - In recent years, multi-million pound investments have transformed Lincolnshire’s digital connectivity.
-95% of premises now have access to superfast broadband and 8,000 rural premises have ultrafast fixed wireless broadband (with 3,000 more to follow soon).
+           - In recent years, multi-million pound investments have transformed Lincolnshire’s digital connectivity - 95% of premises now have access to superfast broadband.

            - Lincolnshire’s goals for the near future are even more ambitious: ultrafast broadband for all and gigabit-capable broadband access that surpasses UK Government targets.

            - When it is time to go to the office, Lincolnshire is well connected by road and rail.
-The major business centres of the East Midlands and Yorkshire are easily accessible.
-From the south of the region, London can be reached by train in just one hour and ten minutes.
+The business centres of the East Midlands and Yorkshire are easily accessible.
+From the south of the region, London can be reached by train in just over one hour.

      ctatext: about home and flexible working in Lincolnshire
    - heading: 'Education: Learning in Lincolnshire'
-     image: lincoln-cathedral.jpg
+     image: place-to-live-6.jpg
+     lead: >-
-     lead: 'Lincolnshire offers educational excellence at all levels, from primary schools through to postgraduate studies, in state or independent institutions, with an academic or vocational focus.'
+           Lincolnshire offers educational excellence at all levels, from primary to postgraduate, in state or independent institutions, with an academic or vocational focus.
      body: >-
-           - Lincolnshire’s universities provide first-class higher education across a broad range of subjects.
-The University of Lincoln supports the region’s high-growth industries through a focus on leading-edge technologies, and achieved an overall ranking of 17th out of 121 UK universities in 2020.
+           - Lincolnshire’s universities offer a wide range of degrees, including subjects aligned with the region’s high-growth industries and technology specialisations.
+In 2020, the University of Lincoln achieved an overall ranking of 17th out of 121 UK universities.

-           - Lincolnshire’s further & higher education colleges deliver an extensive range of courses, qualifications and apprenticeships from Level 1 through to postgraduate studies, with specialist centres supporting successful careers in the region’s high growth industries.
+           - Lincolnshire’s further & higher education colleges deliver an extensive range of courses, qualifications and apprenticeships from Level 1 through to postgraduate studies, with specialist centres supporting careers in the region’s high-growth industries.

-           - Lincolnshire’s diverse state schools include many high-performing institutions.
-The area’s grammar schools (non-fee paying selective schools, 11-18 years) offer a distinctive academic curriculum and a wide range of educational opportunities.

-           - Lincolnshire’s 19 independent (private) schools offer a broad range of profiles to suit all requirements, as well as wide-ranging curriculums and extracurricular activities, high levels of academic achievement and pastoral care, and excellent facilities.
+           - Lincolnshire offers a diverse range of well-performing schools, including state schools, grammar schools (selective, non-fee paying) and independent (private) schools.

      ctatext: about education in Lincolnshire
    - heading: 'Enjoying a Great Lifestyle in Lincolnshire'
-     image: lincoln-cathedral.jpg
+     image: place-to-live-7.jpg
+     lead: >-
-     lead: 'Lincolnshire offers a wealth of rewarding leisure activities for residents of all ages, including historic attractions, family attractions, countryside, seaside and natural coast.'
+           Lincolnshire offers a wealth of rewarding leisure activities for residents of all ages, including historic attractions, family attractions, countryside, seaside and natural coast.
      body: >-
            - Lincolnshire is a treasure trove of history, heritage and architecture, including Lincoln Cathedral, stately homes, Roman ruins, and the International Bomber Command Centre.

-           - Lincolnshire’s wide open spaces offer rural and nature-focused attractions including wildlife parks, zoos, animal sanctuaries and aquariums.

-           - Lincolnshire’s beautiful, varied countryside provides an idyllic setting for visiting charming towns and villages, and healthy pursuits including walking and cycling.
+           - Lincolnshire’s countryside offers charming towns and villages; attractions including wildlife parks, zoos and aquariums; and healthy pursuits including walking and cycling.

            - Lincolnshire’s traditional coastal resorts epitomise the British seaside, with wide sandy beaches, family attractions, fish and chips, donkey rides and healthy leisure pursuits.

-           - Lincolnshire’s pristine Natural Coast includes miles of clean, golden beaches, sand dunes and teeming natural habitats - ideal for relaxation and contemplation, walking and cycling, and nature pursuits including birdwatching and seal spotting.
+           - Lincolnshire’s pristine Natural Coast includes golden beaches, sand dunes and teeming natural habitats - ideal for walking, cycling, birdwatching and seal spotting.

      ctatext: about enjoying a great lifestyle in Lincolnshire
    - heading: 'Lincolnshire - A Well-connected Region'
-     image: lincoln-cathedral.jpg
+     image: place-to-live-8.jpg
+     lead: >-
-     lead: 'Lincolnshire’s residents benefit from excellent transport connections – locally, regionally, nationally and internationally, and via multiple modes of transport.'
+           'Lincolnshire’s residents benefit from excellent transport connections – locally, regionally, nationally and internationally, and via multiple modes of transport.'
      body: >-
            - Lincolnshire’s high-quality local transport services include on-demand buses, an excellent rail network, and investments in cycle networks and walkable neighbourhoods.

            - By road: from Lincolnshire, the major population centres of the Midlands and North of England can be reached within 2 1⁄2 hours, and London within 2 3⁄4 hours.

-           - By rail:  the UK’s major population centres are easily accessible from Lincolnshire.
-From Lincoln, London can be reached within 2 hours and Manchester within 2 ¼ hours.
-From Grantham, in the south of the area, London can be reached in just over 1 hour.
+           - By rail: the UK’s major population centres are easily accessible.
+London can be reached within 2 hours from Lincoln and in just over 1 hour from Grantham.

-           - By air: within Lincolnshire, Humberside Airport (HUY) offers frequent ‘hub-feeder’ services to/from Amsterdam Schiphol (AMS), with connections to/from 800 global destinations.
-Airports accessible within 2 hours’ drive time include East Midlands (EMA), Birmingham (BHX), and Leeds-Bradford (LBA).
+           - By air: airports accessible within 2 hours include East Midlands, Birmingham and Leeds-Bradford.
+Within Lincolnshire, Humberside Airport’s Amsterdam Schiphol hub-feeder service enables access to hundreds of global destinations.

      ctatext: about Lincolnshire’s transport connections
    - heading: 'Lincolnshire’s Commitment to Sustainability'
-     image: lincoln-cathedral.jpg
+     image: place-to-live-9.jpg
+     lead: >-
-     lead: 'Lincolnshire is committed to sustainability – to provide the best possible environment for residents, build thriving low carbon industries, and support the UK’s Net Zero goals.'
+           Lincolnshire is committed to sustainability – to provide the best possible environment for residents, build thriving low carbon industries, and support the UK’s Net Zero goals.
      body: >-
-           - Lincolnshire’s local authorities have made firm commitments to sustainability, in key areas including waste reduction, maximising energy efficiency, and encouraging low carbon and active forms of transport wherever possible.
+           - Lincolnshire’s local authorities have made firm commitments to sustainability, in key areas including waste reduction, energy efficiency, and encouraging low carbon and active forms of transport.

            - Lincolnshire’s Transport Plan (LTP5) specifies significant investments to improve cycle and walking routes, provide extra rail services to London, develop additional electric vehicle infrastructure, and improve local bus services.